by John Ellis

 I “earned” that responsibility because after the first meal service during the first week of camp the team captain quit.

-Obviously, my dad would’ve come and gotten me (at least, I think so), but the point stands.
+Obviously, my dad would’ve come and gotten me, but the point stands.
 Quitting would’ve been a stupid decision on my part.
 The eldest son of an IFB pastor doesn’t quit, especially not while working at a prestigious fundamentalist youth camp.

 It was that summer that I learned the meaning of hard work and how to be a leader.
 At the risk of bragging, I ended up being a good leader.
 A really good leader.
 I won Team Captain of the Year at the end of the summer.